While it may seem that Broadway steals the headlines of NYC’s Theater District, there are so many more productions to discover.

 1. Blue Man Group

 The Blue Man Group is a classic show, and one of the best to see with kids as well!
 The three enigmatic bald and blue men will take you on a multi-sensory experience through their acts of music, art, and dance.
-Take their rhythmic explosion of colors from their paint drums as one mere example…
+(Take their rhythmic explosion of colors from their paint drums as an example.)
+But unfortunately, the show will come to an end for good in NYC in February 2025, so book tickets while you can!

 Where: Astor Place Theatre, 434 Lafayette St